 About the Chaplain Corps

-Military Chaplains provide religious support for all faith groups, moral leadership, emergency religious services, unit ministry team readiness and professional expertise to the Commander on free exercise of religion, morals, morale, and the ethical impact of command decisions.
+Military Chaplains provide religious support for all faith groups, moral leadership, emergency religious services, Religious Support Team (RST) readiness and professional expertise to the Commander on free exercise of religion, morals, morale, and the ethical impact of command decisions.
 Military Chaplains also provide religious services, rites, sacraments, ordinances, religious education, pastoral care and counseling, religious education, family life ministry (Strong Bonds, marriage and family counseling), institutional ministry, professional support to the command, management and administration, humanitarian support (disaster support and relief), Suicide Prevention training and religious support planning and operations.

 NYG members are encouraged to seek out their unit Chaplains in times of need.
 Your Chaplains are there to support you.
 It is our Honor and Duty to take care of our Soldiers and their families.
 If you’re not sure who your unit’s Chaplain is, please contact your Commander or NYG Headquarters at (914) 930-1116.